Flexible work is rapidly evolving. What once was considered just a ‘quirk’ or publicity stunt is now widely accepted as the norm.

 Job sharing comes in two different forms:

-- The ‘twins model’ – where employees work together to complete the same projects.
+- The ‘twins model’ – employees work together to complete the same projects

-- The ‘island model’ – where employees work independently from one another on separate tasks.
+- The ‘island model’ – employees work independently from one another on separate tasks

-Job sharing can be beneficial for employers, as it means they can retain talent, especially in cases where a valued member of staff may need to reduce their working hours due to childcare or other commitments.
+Job sharing can be beneficial for employers, as it means they can retain talent, especially in cases where a valued member of staff may need to reduce their working hours due to personal commitments.

-It can also be a great opportunity for more experienced members of the team to gradually mentor other members of staff who are pursuing career development.
+It can also be a great opportunity for more experienced team members to gradually mentor their colleagues who are pursuing career development.

-As the name suggests, term-time working is centred around the school calendar, so that employees only work during the school term, and take planned periods of time off work either as annual leave or unpaid leave in line with school holidays.
+As the name suggests, term-time working is centred around the school calendar.
+This flexible working style allows employees to only work during the school term and take planned time off work either as annual or unpaid leave in line with school holidays.

 This is particularly useful for working parents who wish to spend more time with their family, giving them the option to work flexibly without having to worry about childcare arrangements.

-Using phased retirement enables employers to better manage or reduce payroll, whilst still having a role covered by somebody experienced.
-Employees benefit from working less but still having regular payments, without having to dip into their pension pot in one go.
+Using phased retirement enables employers to better manage or reduce payroll whilst having a role covered by somebody experienced.
+Meanwhile, employees benefit from working less but still having regular payments without having to dip into their pension pot in one go.

 What flexible working rights do employees currently have?